In this article we are going to learn how to use the Measure and Verification (M&V) Projects feature in the EM platform.

 - Red: The results will be shown in red in the periods where there have been losses or no savings have occurred.
 The real consumption is aboce the reference consumption and the uncertainty threshold.

 - Yellow: The results will be shown in yellow in the periods in which the value is within the uncertainty threshold defined upon creating the project.
-The real consumptions is near the reference consumption, but uncertainty does not allow to determine wether there are savings or losses.
+The real consumption is near the reference consumption, but uncertainty does not allow to determine whether there are savings or losses.